tbendixen/freelist-tutorial/README.md

 contains item scale data as well as various demographic information.
 See main repository for further details (Wave 1): https://github.com/bgpurzycki/Evolution-of-Religion-and-Morality

-`freelist_tutorial.R` reproduces the full main manuscript, including model fits, tables, and figures.
+`freelist_tutorial.Rmd` reproduces the full main manuscript, including model fits, tables, and figures.

 `freelist_tutorial_appendix.Rmd` reproduces the appendices, including model fits, tables, and figures.
 Note that the appendix script depends on having fitted all models from the